-Avoid wasting the precious Ramadan time into Worldly pleasures.
-Instead, dedicate this time to worshiping the Almighty Allah and asking for forgiveness together with the good deeds mentioned above.
+Avoid wasting the precious Ramadan time on Worldly pleasures.
+Instead, dedicate this time to worshipping the Almighty Allah and asking for forgiveness together with the good deeds mentioned above.
 Use this valuable time to repent and pray to Allah in order to attain taqwa (closeness to Allah SWT).
-Remember, Ramadan comes once in a year and the rewards it this one month are far more than those you can gather during the remainder of the year.
+Remember, Ramadan comes only once a year and the rewards in this one month are far more than those you can gather during the remainder of the year.
 Therefore, don’t waste time.
 Make good use of it!

 Avoid Social Media Platforms

 Yes, you heard me right.
 Or, let me say you read it right.
 If you are or have been a user of Facebook, Twitter, WhatsApp, Instagram, and YouTube among other social media platforms, there is nothing much for me to stress here.
 You must be already aware that these social media platforms contain a lot of content that is not appropriate for someone who is fasting.
 Therefore, it’s better to avoid them – at least for the lifespan of the Ramadan period.

 Don’t Forget to Comment

 I believe you are like, “he is kidding”, right?
 Yes, Indeed I am.
 But what I am trying to say here is, don’t forget to share your views in the comments section below after reading these great dos and don’t of the holy month of Ramadan.
 Share what you think.
 After all, the month of Ramadan is about sharing.
 Don’t be mean with your view.

 Ramadan is not only about abstinence from food and drinks.
 It’s also about patience, forgiveness and goodness.
 As such, you should focus all your actions towards achieving all of these.
 Make sure to stick to the dos and don’ts of Ramadan above to have the Almighty accept your fasting and rip from the abundant rewards that come with this holy month.